grip-on-software/visualization-site/README.md

 in the same environment.
 The value is searched for the substring `$organization`, possibly after slashes.
 These can be replaced with the actual organization that the build is for.
-In some cases, it is removed only to allow NGINX rules to add it in front of the path using `hub_regex`.
+In some cases, it is removed only to allow NGINX or Apache rules to add a supported variant of it in front of the path using `hub_regex`.
 The environment variables `$VISUALIZATION_ORGANIZATION` and `$VISUALIZATION_COMBINED` determine what happens with the substring, as it can also become "/combined" for the latter.
 The environment variables can also play a role elsewhere, such as in the proxy server configuration and test environment.

-Note that configuration items that have keys ending in `_host` or `_server` may be set to "fake" values when only a portion of the final NGINX configuration is actually used, for example when some resources are not made available.
+Note that configuration items that have keys ending in `_host` or `_server` may be set to "fake" values when only a portion of the final NGINX or Apache configuration is actually used, for example when some resources are not made available.
 The configuration values should still be set to valid domain names so that they can be used within the `docker-compose` network during the tests.

 Whereas the configuration file is likely necessary to be copied and changed, there are other files within the repository that can be modified to adjust what